scikit-hep/awkward/README.md

     output.append(tmp1)
 ```

-Not only is the expression using Awkward Arrays more concise, using idioms familiar from NumPy, but it's much faster and uses less memory.
+Not only is the expression using Awkward Arrays more concise, using idioms familiar from NumPy, but it's much faster (about 100×) and uses less memory (about 10×).

 For a similar problem 10 million times larger than the one above (on a single-threaded 2.2 GHz processor),

-   * the Awkward Array one-liner takes **4.6 seconds** to run and uses **2.1 GB** of memory,
+   * the Awkward Array one-liner takes **1.5 seconds** to run and uses **2.1 GB** of memory,
-   * the equivalent using Python lists and dicts takes **138 seconds** to run and uses **22 GB** of memory.
+   * the equivalent using Python lists and dicts takes **140 seconds** to run and uses **22 GB** of memory.

-Speed and memory factors in the double digits are common because we're replacing Python's dynamically typed, pointer-chasing virtual machine with type-specialized, precompiled routines on contiguous data.
-(In other words, for the same reasons as NumPy.)
-Even higher speedups are possible when Awkward Array is paired with [Numba](https://numba.pydata.org/).
+Awkward Array is even more efficient when used in [Numba](https://numba.pydata.org/)'s JIT-compiled functions.

-Our [presentation at SciPy 2020](https://youtu.be/WlnUF3LRBj4) provides a good introduction, showing how to use these arrays in a real analysis.
+See the [Getting started](https://awkward-array.org/en/latest/getting-started/index.html) documentation on [awkward-array.org](https://awkward-array.org) for an introduction, including a no-install notebook you can try in your web browser.

 # Installation